iWaNadai/JXT-Pharma-Notes/content/Notes/Perspectives in Pharmacy/Evolution of Pharmacy.md

 His pharmaceutical teachings were accepted as authority in the West until the 17th century; and still are dominant influences in the Orient.

-"Cannon of Medicine", his main work, is a comprehensive medical encyclopedia.
+"Canon of Medicine", his main work, is a comprehensive medical encyclopedia.
 Two volumes about pharmacy: one on simples and one on compounds, including a cancer compound called *hindiba*

 Contributed to the gilding and silvering of pills to make them easier to swallow
 #### Saints Cosmas and Damian